Sugar Amounts in Soda, Energy Drinks, Coffee, and Tea Beverages

 A comprehensive database of the sugar amounts in soft drinks, energy drinks, coffee, and tea beverages.

-Where the sugar level is zero – the product is most likely sweetened with an artificial sweetener (such as aspartame, splenda, acesulfame potassium, or stevia).
+Where the sugar level is zero – the product may be sweetened with an artificial sweetener (such as aspartame, Splenda, acesulfame potassium, or stevia).

 Some drinks and juices have as much sugar as several Snickers candy bars and are definitely contributing to the obesity and type 2 diabetes crisis the western world is experiencing.